Poland Seeks Advanced Jet Trainers/ Light Fighters

-The big question is which trainer jets they will be.
+The big question was which trainer jets they would be.
 Right now, Polish pilots mostly train in the USA on supersonic T-38 Talons and USAF F-16s, but that contract expires in 2015.
 There are a number of competitors, and the Polish RFP v1.0 placed a justifiable but surprising focus on combat capability.
 That affected the competition – and eventually, appears to have killed it.
-The competition has been revived, but the question is whether sloppy management of round 2 will sink it again.
+The competition has been revived, albeit with sloppy management, and accepted 3 bids.
+In the end, however, there was just 1 contestant…

 Poland’s Fighters, & LIFT Competitors